AmTote/calendar-appointments/README.md

 However, we have set up the project to allow you to use plain JavaScript if you prefer.

+## When you're done

+Once you've completed the assignment, please email your hiring contact with a link to the repository containing your completed project.

 ## Instructions

   1. Add the ability to add new reminders for a user-entered date and time